vorburger/vorburger-dotfiles-bin-etc/README.md

 [My notes about Silverblue](https://github.com/vorburger/vorburger.ch-Notes/blob/develop/linux/silverblue.md) have debugging tips for _OSTree._

+If the Silverblue workstation is intended to (also) be used as a server, remember _Settings > Power > Power Mode > Power Saving Options > Automatic Suspend._

 Until the Toolbox Container works, use [the Fedora-based Container](#fedora-based-container-with-ssh) (see below).